Jussie Smollett's trial, accused of faking hate crimes, goes to jury - ExBulletin

-CHICAGO, Dec.
-8 (Reuters) – The jury began deliberations on Wednesday in the trial of actor Jussie Smollett, a former star of the “Empire” television series who is accused of orchestrating a hate crime against himself to heighten his notoriety.
+CHICAGO (Reuters) – A Chicago jury began deliberating on Wednesday on the trial of actor Jussie Smollett, a former star of the “Empire” television series who is accused of orchestrating a hate crime against himself for raise his celebrity profile.

+Jurors heard oral arguments in the case and spent about 2.5 hours deliberating before being sent home for the day.

+“Facts matter.
+Truth matters.
+Evidence always matters,” Prosecutor Sam Mendenhall told the panel in his summary.
+“Follow the evidence where it leads.”

+A lawyer representing Smollett, Nenye Uche, said in his closing remarks that the prosecution case against his client was “built like a house of cards”.

+“And we all know what happens to a house of cards when you apply a little pressure,” Uche said, telling jurors to be “constitutional warriors” when they deliberate.

-The actor, who is black and openly gay, faces six counts of disorderly conduct in Cook County circuit court for making false reports to police.
+Smollett, 39, who is black and openly gay, faces six counts of disorderly conduct in Cook County Circuit Court for making false reports to police.

-Smollett, 39, denied faking the attack, pleading not guilty in February 2020.
-He testified this week and told the jury that “there was no hoax,” according to NBC.
+He denied faking the attack and pleaded not guilty https://www.reuters.com/article/us-people-jussie-smollett-idINKCN20I19I in February 2020.
+He testified this week and told the jury that “There was a hoax,” according to NBC.

 The affair has become a touchstone in the fiery cultural wars under President Donald Trump.

-Celebrities and others rushed to support Smollett when he first accused in early 2019 of being the victim of a hate crime and said his attackers shouted “This is MAGA country. “, a reference to the Trump brand slogan -” Make American Great Again. “
+Celebrities and others rushed to support Smollett when he first launched charges in early 2019 that he had been the victim of a hate crime and that his attackers had shouted, “This is the MAGA country, “a reference to Trump’s slogan -” Make America Great Again. “

 Smollett told police he was accosted on a dark street by two masked strangers in January 2019.
 According to Smollett’s account, his attackers threw a noose around his neck and poured chemicals on him while shouting racist and homophobic slurs and expressions of support for Trump.